 Mickey’s Not So Scary Halloween Party Tips

 → Costumes are fun, but not mandatory.
-In the nine years we have attended MNSSHP, we have gone both casual and in full costume.
-Every single time my daughter wears a costume, she ends up stripping most of it it off by the end of the night.
-Be prepared to carry items like head pieces and wings.
+In the ten years that we have attended MNSSHP, we have gone both casual and in full costume.
+Every single time my daughter wears a costume, she ends up stripping most of it off by the end of the night.
+Be prepared to carry items like headpieces and wings.
 Also, consider bringing an extra outfit to change into at the end of the evening.
 When my daughter was younger, we would bring Halloween themed PJ’s for her change of clothes, making it easy to put her to bed once we arrived back at the hotel after midnight.

 → If you do wear a costume, check the weather.
-Keep in mind Florida is hot in August, September, and October— shorts and a Halloween-themed shirt are perfectly acceptable.
+Keep in mind Florida is hot in August, September, and October— shorts and a Halloween-themed shirt or tank top are perfectly acceptable.
 Long sleeves and pants are often too much.
 This is one time where light and breathable fabrics will be your friend, especially on children.
-If costumes aren’t your thing, the Disney Store has a cute selection of Disney Halloween tees and accessories … or make your own!
+If costumes aren’t your thing, both the Disney Store and Amazon have a cute selection of Disney Halloween tees and accessories … or make your own!

 → If there is rain in the forecast, pack along umbrellas or better yet, ponchos for the entire family.
 In inclement weather, the parade and fireworks show may be canceled.
 Additionally, certain rides and attraction may close temporarily due to lightning.
 All of this is unpredictable.

 → Mickey’s Not So Scary Halloween Party officially starts at 7:00 pm and ends at midnight.
 However, it’s a little-known secret that party-goers can get into the Magic Kingdom as early as 4:00 pm.
 We like to get there around 5:00-5:30 pm and eat dinner at one of the monorail hotels, or in the park, and then hit some of the rides.
-Daytime Magic Kingdom guests start to head out between 6:00-7:00 pm, so this is the best time to do attractions like the Seven Dwarfs Mine Train and Thunder Mountain.
-During the party, FastPass+ is not available, but most lines are under 30 minutes.
-We waited a little longer for Mine Train this year, but the time was nothing compared to the wait during regular park hours.
+Daytime Magic Kingdom guests are supposed to leave by 6:00 pm, so this is the best time to do attractions like the Seven Dwarfs Mine Train and Big Thunder Mountain.
+During the party, FastPass+ is not available, but most lines are under 20 minutes.
+The wait time this year for the Seven Dwarfs’ Mine Train was 25 minutes— this was our longest wait time for any ride during the party.

 → For those with food allergies or dietary needs such as vegan and gluten-free, a special teal trick bag is available for trick-or-treating around the park.
-Instead of getting candy at each of the stops, guests are given teal tokens that can be redeemed for allergy-friendly treats at either the Town Square Theater or Heritage House.
+Instead of getting candy at each of the stops, guests are given teal tokens that can be redeemed for allergy-friendly treats at either the Town Square Theater or Liberty Square Ticket Office.
 Just see a cast member at any treat station for a teal bag.

-Here are some of the treats we received this year with each of bags.
+Here are some of the treats we received this year with each of the treat bags.